derejgnow/space-website/README.md

-attempt at building a space-website currently still incomplete
+# First attempt at building a Website
+## Overview
+Project underway...
+Building a space website with Figma templates as provided by 'Frontend Mentor' Project uses HTML and CSS